czbiohub/packer-images/README.md

 Again, this won't return as long as the connection is running.
 You will be able to access the server from a browser pointed at `localhost:8899`.

+The password for the notebook is the same as the InnerHub Wifi.

 # Workflow for making a new image

 If you're having trouble with any of these steps, ask in #eng-support